From Symmetry to Geometry: Tractable Nonconvex Problems: Acknowledgement

 \section{Acknowledgement}

 This work was supported by the grants NSF CCF 1527809, NSF CCF 1740833, NSF CCF 1733857, and NSF IIS 1546411.
 YZ acknowledges support from Electrical and Computer Engineering Department at Rutgers University.
-QQ acknowledges support from Microsoft Ph.D. fellowship, Moore-Sloan fellowship, and the grant NSF DMS 2009752.
+QQ acknowledges past support from Microsoft Ph.D. fellowship, Moore-Sloan fellowship, and the grant NSF DMS 2009752 for conducting part of the research, and also acknowledges current funding support from U-M START \& PODS grants, NSF CAREER CCF 2143904, NSF CCF 2212066, NSF CCF 2212326, and ONR N00014-22-1-2529.
+We also thank our colleagues Jun Sun (University of Minnesota), Yuxin Chen (University of Pennsylvania), Yi Ma (UC Berkeley), Zhihui Zhu (University of Denver), Sam Buchanan (Columbia University), Han-wen Kuo (Google) for discussion and contributions on related works.

 { }